How To Identify an Ideal Cross-promotional Partner

 By now you probably have a few ideas for ideal cross-promo partners for your show.
 Over time, these kinds of collaborations get easier as you develop relationships with podcasting peers, discover new shows, and find out what works (and what doesn’t) for your podcast.
 Staying up-to-date on industry newsletters is one great way to learn about potential partnership opportunities.

 Have questions?
 Interested in working with The Podglomerate to help grow your audience?
-Email us at [email protected] to learn more about our services.
+Email us to learn more about our services

 news & updates from the podglomerate